 How to Stay Ahead of the 3G Network Sunset

-Since the first analog systems launched in the 1980s, cellular technology continues to rapidly evolve with another evolutionary step on the horizon as mobile network operators roll out Long-Term Evolution (LTE) networks and phase out legacy 2G and 3G networks.
+Since the first analog systems launched in the 1980s, cellular technology continues to rapidly evolve with the next evolutionary step in network technology.
+Today, mobile network operators are deploying Long-Term Evolution (LTE) networks and phasing out legacy 2G and 3G networks.
 With the 2G/3G network sunset underway, it’s incredibly important for companies to consider an Internet of Things (IoT) strategy based on LTE technology or LTE technology with support for 2G/3G fallback.
 In order to stay ahead of the 3G network sunset, we must first think about how this will affect us to better prepare for the migration.

 What is 3G sunsetting?

 3G sunsetting means that a mobile network operator (or carriers) shuts of the cellular infrastructure required to operate communication devices based on 3G (UMTS, HSPA, EVDO) technology.

 In many cases, the migration away from 2G/3G is driven by the desire of mobile network operators to repurpose spectrum for faster and more efficient 4G LTE devices.
 It is also more cost-effective to operate a LTE network than a 2G or 3G network, because more devices can share the available spectrum.
 Prior to sunsetting a network, mobile network operators may regionally repurpose spectrum or tune their radio access network.
 In these cases, your device may lose connectivity ahead of the 3G sunset date.